suntorytime/phase-2-part-B/part-3/README.md

 - A user can have only one bid per auction.
 - A user cannot bid in an auction they created.

-**Item**
-- An item must have a title.
-- An item must have a description.
-- An item must have a condition.
-- An item's condition must be *new*, *like new*, *good*, or *poor*.

 **User**
 - A user must have a username.
 - A user must have a unique username.
-- A user must choose a password that is at least eight characters long when creating an account.

 ### Release 4: User Authentication